vaultah/replicat/README.md

  - [`list-objects`](https://github.com/vaultah/replicat/wiki/Command%E2%80%90line-interface-(CLI)#list-objects) - lists objects at the backend (a low-level command)
  - [`delete-objects`](https://github.com/vaultah/replicat/wiki/Command%E2%80%90line-interface-(CLI)#delete-objects) - deletes objects from the backend (a low-level command)

-> ⚠️ **WARNING**: it's not safe to run commands that read from or upload to the repository
+> ⚠️ **WARNING**: do not upload to and delete from the repository at the same time using
-> concurrently with destructive actions such as `delete` or `clean` if they are run by users
-> with [shared keys](https://github.com/vaultah/replicat/wiki#keys) (or, naturally, the same key).
+> the same key or [shared keys](https://github.com/vaultah/replicat/wiki#keys).
+For example,
-> For example, do **NOT** `snapshot` and `clean` at the same time, unless those actions are performed
+> it's not safe to run `snapshot` and `delete` or `clean` concurrently, except when using
-> with independent keys.
+> independent keys.

 There are several command line arguments that are common to all subcommands:

  - `-r`/`--repository` - used to specify the type and location of the repository backend (backup destination).
 The format is `<backend>:<connection string>`, where `<backend>` is the short name of a Replicat-compatible backend and `<connection string>` is open to interpretation by the adapter for the selected backend.
-Examples:
- `b2:bucket-name` for the B2 backend or `local:some/local/path` for the local backend (or just `some/local/path`, since the `<backend>:` part can be omitted for local destinations).
-If the backend requires additional arguments, they will appear in the `--help` output.
-Refer to the section on backends for more detailed information.
+For example, `b2:bucket-name` for the B2 backend, or `local:some/local/path` for the local backend (or just `some/local/path`, since the `<backend>:` part can be omitted for local destinations).
+If the backend requires additional arguments, they will appear in the `--help` output

  - `-q`/`--hide-progress` - suppresses progress indication for commands that support it
  - `-c`/`--concurrent` - the number of concurrent connections to the backend
- - `--cache-directory` - specifies the directory to use for cache. `--no-cache` disables cache completely.
+ - `--cache-directory` - specifies the directory to use for cache. `--no-cache` disables cache completely
  - `-v`/`--verbose` - increases the logging verbosity.
-The default verbosity is `warning`, `-v` means `info`, `-vv` means `debug`.
+The default verbosity is `warning`, `-v` means `info`, `-vv` means `debug`

-Encrypted repositories require a key and a matching password for every operation:
+Encrypted repositories additionally require a key for every operation:

  - `-K`/`--key-file` - the path to the key file

+If the repository is encrypted and the key is password-protected, a matching password is also
+required:

+ - `-P`/`--password-file` - path to the file with the password (**preferred**)
- - `-p`/`--password` - the password in plaintext. **However**, it's more secure to provide the password in a file via the `-P`/`--password-file` argument, or as an environment variable `REPLICAT_PASSWORD`.
+ - `-p`/`--password` - the password in plaintext

-If the backend requires additional parameters (account name, client secret, some boolean flag, or literally anything else), you'll also be able to set them via command line arguments or in the configuration file.
-Refer to [_Backends_ section](#backends) to learn more.

-If you often use many of these arguments, and their values mostly stay the same between invocations, you may find it easier to put them in a configuration file instead.
+If you often use many of these arguments, and their values mostly stay the same between invocations, you may find it easier to put them in a [configuration file](#configuration-file)
-There are three arguments related to that:
+instead:

  - `--profile` - load settings from this profile in the configuration file
  - `--config` - path to the configuration file (check `--help` for the default config location)
  - `--ignore-config` - ignore the configuration file

+Names of configuration file options mostly match the long names of command line arguments (e.g., `hide-progress = true` matches `--hide-progress`, `repository = "s3:bucket"` matches `-r s3:bucket`), but you can always refer to the [_Configuration file_ section](#configuration-file) for full reference.

+Repository (`-r`, `--repository`) can also be provided as the `REPLICAT_REPOSITORY` environment variable.
+Password can be provided as the `REPLICAT_PASSWORD` environment variable.

+If the backend needs additional parameters (account name, client secret, some boolean flag, or literally anything else), you'll also be able to set them via command line arguments, as environment variables, or in the configuration file.
+Refer to [_Backends_ section](#backends) to learn more.

 Note that values from CLI always take precedence over options from the configuration file.
-Specifically, to build the final configuration, Replicat considers command line arguments, environment variables, the configuration file (either the default one *or* the one supplied via `--config`), and global defaults, in that order.
+Specifically, to build the final configuration, Replicat considers global defaults, the configuration file (either the default one *or* the one supplied via `--config`), environment variables, and command line arguments, in that order.

-Names of configuration file options mostly match the long names of command line arguments (e.g., `hide-progress = true` matches `--hide-progress`, `repository = "s3:bucket"` matches `-r s3:bucket`), but you can always refer to the [_Configuration file_ section](#configuration-file) for full reference.

 # Configuration file